 And I didn’t even mention that I now feel the counter stools give my kitchen a similar look to these favorites of mine – this kitchen, this kitchen and especially this kitchen!

-So yes, finally I have my new counter stools!
+So yes, finally I have my new wooden counter stools!

 Have you ever taken a year to decide on furniture?

 I would love for you follow along so you don’t miss a post!